 So a little plaque here and there may seem like no big deal UNTIL it starts affecting you in the bedroom.

-Testosterone has a profound effect on a mans lipid profile.
-Low testosterone increases production of LDL, a bad cholesterol, promoting arterial plaque in many men beginning as early as age 20-25.
+Testosterone has a profound effect on a man's lipid profile.
+Low testosterone increases the production of LDL, bad cholesterol, promoting arterial plaque in many men beginning as early as age 20-25.

 WRONG again.
 I also blow that myth to smithereens in Part 3 of my book.
 In fact, the lower your testosterone levels are, the higher your risk for prostate cancer actually is.